 The Pacific-12 Conference includes 12 schools from six different U.S. states.
-These 12 schools divide up into two divisions for significant sports: the Pac-12 North and Pac-12 South.
+These 12 schools divide up into two divisions for major sports such as football and basketball: the Pac-12 North and Pac-12 South.
 The following is a list of Pac-12 schools by division, followed by their standard abbreviations and mascots:

 Pac-12 North schools:

 - Oregon State University (Oregon State Beavers)

 - The University of California-Berkeley (California Golden Bears)

 - The University of Oregon (Oregon Ducks)

 Pac-12 South schools:

 - Arizona State University (Arizona State Sun Devils)

 - The University of California-Los Angeles (UCLA Bruins)

 - The University of Colorado (Colorado Buffaloes)